dotherightthing/slick/ABOUT.md

     pauseOnHover: true, // don't change the context while the user is interacting with the slider
     prevArrow: '<button type="button" data-role="none" class="slick-prev" aria-label="View previous set of apples" tabindex="0" role="button">Previous</button>', // unique and descriptive label
     rows: 1, // multiple rows are not supported yet
-    variableWidth: false // variableWidth is not supported yet

 ---